Blood Test Results, Decoded: What Your CBC, Lipid Panel, A1C, and Thyroid Numbers Really Mean

 - Kidney Function (Creatinine & BUN): These values show how well your kidneys filter waste from your blood.

-- Liver Enzymes (ALT, AST, ALP): Elevated levels may signal liver stress, inflammation, or medication effects.
+- Liver Enzymes (ALT, AST, ALP): Elevated levels may signal liver stress, inflammation, or medication side effects.

-- Proteins (Albumin & Total Protein): Important for healing, immune function, and nutrition status.
+- Proteins (Albumin & Total Protein): Important for healing, immune function, and tracking overall nutritional status.

-- Electrolytes (Sodium, Potassium, Calcium): Essential for heart rhythm, nerve signaling, and muscle function.
+- Electrolytes (Sodium, Potassium, Calcium): Essential for regulating heart rhythm, nerve signaling, and muscle function.

 Why it matters for seniors: Even small imbalances in electrolytes or kidney function can affect energy levels, hydration, and overall well-being.